SirJson/pkgb/README.md

 - `list`: Will show you a list of installed packages on this system with additional information in the preview window
 - `export`: Writes a list of all installed packages on this system to stdout.
 - `upgrade`: Find, download and apply all availiable upgrades to your system packages
+- `checkout`: Will show you a list of installed packages.
+After selecting a packgage you can checkout a specific path the package created on your system.

 ## Examples